Don't Blame the Yew

-- Yew is a great shrub for borders, entrance-ways, paths, specimen gardening, or mass plantings.
+- Yew is an excellent shrub for borders, entranceways, paths, specimen gardening, or mass plantings.

 - Yew thrive in most soils.
-While this evergreen shrub flourishes in sun to partial sun and well-drained soil, it is tolerant of most any exposure and soil make-up with the exception of overly wet soil.
+While this evergreen shrub flourishes in the sun to partial sun and well-drained soil, it tolerates almost any exposure and makeup except for overly wet soil.

 - In addition, Taxus yew shrubs tend to be *deer-resistant, drought resistant and tolerant of repeated shearing and pruning, making yew shrub care relatively easy.

-I am updating this blog now that we are having a much different experience.
-Thanks to Rik Haugen of Garden Design Network in Chelsea Michigan.
-Rik recently contacted us with a comment: “Interesting article on yews on your website, unfortunately here in southeast Michigan, yews appear to be a universal favorite food of choice for the deer population.
+I am updating this blog now that we have a much different experience.
+Thanks to Rik Haugen of Garden Design Network in Chelsea, Michigan.
+Rik recently contacted us with a comment: “Interesting article on Yews on your website; unfortunately, here in southeast Michigan, yews appear to be a universal favorite food for the deer population.
 You might want to edit the article to reflect that.”
-Rik went on to say, “You have a great website, but thought I should pass on what we are observing in Birmingham, Bloomfield Hills and all of southeast Michigan.
+Rik said, “You have a great website, but I thought I should pass on what we observe in Birmingham, Bloomfield Hills and southeast Michigan.
 I spend a lot of time outdoors and have never seen such deer concentrations as up there; they are tame and fat!
 No doubt some of the folks up there love to feed Bambi.”

-In our past experience here in a suburban landscape the deer population has had a wide variety of plant material on which to munch before they get to the yews.
-But the more desperate they become the more likely they are to eat just anything.
-In recent years we have noticed they have extended their territory, even into densely populated neighborhoods.
+In our experience in a suburban landscape, the deer population has had various plant materials to munch before they get to the yews.
+But the more desperate they become, the more likely they are to eat just anything.
+In recent years, they have extended their territory, even into densely populated neighborhoods.
 We are experiencing sightings as never before.
-They are being noticed in busy intersections and neighborhoods just blocks off of 6-lane Woodward Avenue.
+They are noticed in busy intersections and neighborhood blocks off 6-lane Woodward Avenue.

 As the local deer population increases and competition for the buffet grows, we have even known them to eat mature rose bushes.
-Seems nothing is off limits.
+It would seem nothing is off limits.

-Densiformis yew (Taxus media ‘Densiformis’) is a good choice for hedges, grows about 4 feet tall and 6 feet wide.
+- Densiformis yew (Taxus media ‘Densiformis’) is a good choice for hedges and grows about 4 feet tall and 6 feet wide.

-Taunton yew (Taxus media ‘Tauntonii’) becomes a low-spreading mound to 3 feet across.
-It tolerates weather extremes of wind, heat and cold well, and is a great plant for dry, shaded spots.
+- Taunton yew (Taxus media ‘Tauntonii’) becomes a low-spreading mound up to three feet across.
+It tolerates weather extremes of wind, heat and cold well and is an excellent plant for dry, shaded spots.

-Generally speaking, the yew is an easy-care, slow-growing, shade tolerant, drought tolerant, and highly adaptable shrub, that thrives in all kind of soils.
-It is valued for its versatility as a specimen, a foundation plant, a hedge plant, and as topiary.
+Generally speaking, the yew is an easy-care, slow-growing, shade-tolerant, drought-tolerant, and highly adaptable shrub that thrives in all kinds of soils.
+It is valued for its versatility as a specimen, a foundation plant, a hedge plant, and a topiary.
 And there are spreading and upright varieties available.

-So the next time one of our clever designers suggests a yew for your landscape, don’t dismiss it out of hand.
-It may not have big showy flowers or multi-colored foliage, but its soft green needles and low maintenance will win you over.
+So the next time one of our clever designers suggests a yew for your landscape, don’t dismiss it.
+It may not have big showy flowers or multi-colored foliage, but it’s soft green needles and low maintenance will win you over.